alexnimo/Nimo-Awesome_repo/README.md

 <li>netz - discover an internet-wide misconfiguration of network components like web-servers/databases/cache-services and more: https://github.com/SpectralOps/netz</li>
 <li>red-shadow - scan your AWS IAM Configuration for shadow admins in AWS IAM based on misconfigured deny policies not affecting users in groups discovered by Lightspin's Security Research Team: https://github.com/lightspin-tech/red-shadow</li>
 <li>Principal Mapper  -  script and library for identifying risks in the configuration of AWS Identity and Access Management (IAM) for an AWS account or an AWS organization: https://github.com/nccgroup/PMapper | https://research.nccgroup.com/2021/03/29/tool-release-principal-mapper-v1-1-0-update/</li>
+<li>Patrolaroid - an instant camera for capturing cloud workload risks.
+It’s a prod-friendly scanner that makes finding security issues in AWS instances and buckets less annoying and disruptive for software engineers and cloud admins: https://github.com/rpetrich/patrolaroid </li>
 </ul>
 </br>